-• 7+/8+/9+/10+ English and Maths
+• 8+/9+/10+ English and Maths

 • 13+ English and History: ISEB and public school entrance exams

 During this time I worked as Head of History and Creative Curriculum Leader as well as teaching Maths, English, Reasoning and the Humanities to Years 4, 5 and 6.
-As such I have an in-depth knowledge of the requirements for all exam preparation up to the 11+, working with scholarship children on History and English preparation.
+I also worked as a core part of the future schools development team and as such I have an in-depth knowledge of the requirements for all exam preparation up to the 11+, 13+ and Common Entrance, and am particularly strong in working with scholarship children on history, English and interview preparation.

 During my time at Thomas’s I also completed an MA in Educational Practice at Roehampton University, specialising in assessment techniques and nurturing creativity which has helped to shape and inform my practice over the subsequent years.

-I have a passion for teaching creatively and helping children develop a deep understanding of the topic by immersing them in the subject, and giving them the opportunity to take ownership over their learning.
-My main aim and philosophy in education is to ensure that children develop a firm set of skills which can then be applied laterally as their knowledge base grows, with an emphasis on developing their ability to think critically, communicate and collaborate effectively.
-I’m firm, fair and hopefully quite fun all at the same time, and enjoy giving children individual support and the time to ask questions, with the aim of ensuring they feel confident and secure enough to pursue the next step in their education.
+I have a passion for teaching creatively and helping children develop a deep understanding of whichever topic we are studying by immersing them in the subject, and giving them the opportunity to take ownership over their learning.
+My main aim and philosophy in education is to ensure that children develop a firm set of skills which can then be applied laterally as their knowledge base grows, with an emphasis on developing their ability to think critically, communicate and work both independently and with others effectively.

+Wren, you are absolutely brilliant.
+If you were a company I would buy shares in you.
 You could always start your own school?
 11-18 would suit me and the boys, please.